alex-gutev/live_cells/docs-src/docs/basics/two-way-data-flow.md

 :::

-Here's a larger example containing two text fields for numeric input, a widget that displays the sum of the two numbers entered and a "Reset" button:
+Here's a larger example containing two text fields for numeric input, a widget that displays the sum of the numbers that were entered in the fields and a "Reset" button that resets both fields to `0`:

 ```dart title="Text field for numeric input"
 CellWidget.builder((_) {